ojrosten/HelloRenderingEngine/README.md

 # HelloRenderingEngine

 HelloRenderingEngine is a teaching project.
-It aims to explore modern techniques in C++ through building a rendering engine which utilizes OpenGL.
+It aims to explore modern techniques in C++ through building an OpenGL rendering engine.
 It is inspired by Joey de Vries excellent site [Learn OpenGL](https://learnopengl.com/Getting-started/Hello-Triangle) but with some major differences.
 In particular, the point is to build a robust framework, in which functionality is composable.